-Under Executive Order 11990, Federal agencies are directed to "take action to minimize the 13 14 destruction, loss or degradation of wetlands, and to preserve and enhance the natural and beneficial values of wetlands..."
-A primary objective of the NED Plan is to use existing 15 freshwater wetlands and their adjacent areas to improve stormwater management, manage 16 flooding and erosion, and improve the overall ecological value of the watershed.
-To that end, the 17 18 NED Plan would improve and diversify wetland habitats, transforming some existing common reed dominated wetlands into a variety of open water and emergent periodically inundated 19 wetlands along with upland buffer areas.
-While construction of the LOP and tide gates along the 20 south shore of Staten Island could impact some freshwater wetlands, the Project would create 21 22 tidal wetlands as well.
+Under Executive Order 11990, Federal agencies are directed to "take action to minimize the destruction, loss or degradation of wetlands, and to preserve and enhance the natural and beneficial values of wetlands..."
+A primary objective of the NED Plan is to use existing freshwater wetlands and their adjacent areas to manage flooding and erosion, and improve the overall ecological value of the watershed.
+To that end, the NED Plan would improve and diversify wetland habitats, transforming some existing common reed dominated wetlands into a variety of open water and emergent periodically inundated wetlands along with upland buffer areas.
+While construction of the LOP and tide gates along the south shore of Staten Island could impact some freshwater wetlands, the Project would create tidal wetlands as well.
 This section addresses each of these impacts.